facebook/sapling/hggit/help/git.rst

   http://code.google.com/p/guava-libraries
   ssh://git@github.com:schacon/hg-git.git
   git://github.com/schacon/hg-git.git
+  ../hg-git (local file path)

-For protocols other than git://, it isn't clear whether these should be interpreted as Mercurial or Git URLs.
+For the HTTP, HTTPS, and SSH protocols, it isn't clear based solely on the URL whether the remote repository should be treated as a Mercurial repository or a Git repository.
 Thus, to specify that a URL should use Git, prepend the URL with "git+".
 For example, an HTTPS URL would start with "git+https://".
 Also, note that Git doesn't require the specification of the protocol for SSH, but Mercurial does.
+Hg-Git automatically detects whether file paths should be treated as Git repositories by their contents.

 If you are starting from an existing Hg repository, you have to set up a Git repository somewhere that you have push access to, add a path entry